ezekg/theme-juice-vm/README.md

 </VirtualHost>
 ```

-will automatically get a generated certificate on a provision.
+will automatically get a generated certificate when provisioned.
 Once a site has a
 certificate, another one will not be generated until the old one is removed.

 #### Accepting a self-signed SSL cert